 (i) For applicable requirements with which the source is in compliance, a statement that the source will continue to comply with such requirements;

 (ii) For applicable requirements that will become effective during the permit term, a statement that the source will meet such requirements on a timely basis.
-A statement that the source will meet in a timely manner applicable requirements that become effective during the permit term shall satisfy this provision, unless a more detailed schedule is expressly required by the applicable requirement;
+A statement that the source will meet in a timely manner applicable requirements that become effective during the permit term must satisfy this provision, unless a more detailed schedule is expressly required by the applicable requirement;

 (iii) A schedule of compliance for sources that are not in compliance with all applicable requirements at the time of permit issuance.
 Such a schedule will include a schedule of remedial measures, including an enforceable sequence of actions with milestones, leading to compliance with any applicable requirements for which the source will be in noncompliance at the time of permit issuance and interim measures to be taken by the source to minimize the amount of excess emissions during the scheduled period.
 This compliance schedule must resemble and be at least as stringent as that contained in any judicial consent decree or administrative order to which the source is subject.
 Any such schedule of compliance must be supplemental to, and must not sanction noncompliance with, the applicable requirements on which it is based.